Hi, I'm Hazem!

 Subway Station Simulator — Open World Adventure

-During the first week of playtest, the game hovereda around 30 concurrent players.
+During the first week of playtest, the game hovered around 30 concurrent players.
 Afterwards, the game maintained an active community, accumulating dozens of daily messages.
 This was one of my earlier projects which taught me a lot about organization as games scale.

 Subway City — Open World Adventure